Badalemo/MainVault/Code/Style attribute.md

 < tagname style = "property:value;" >
-the style attribute defines several different style
+the style attribute defines several different style properties about the tag